zar-net/playground/README.md

 - **rust-hello** is a hello world application that uses terminal colors.
 - **rust_jwt_example** shows a basic implementation of JWT for authentication management
 - **objcache** is a basic asychnronous object cache
+- **rust-rest** shows some basic use of the REST API using CRUD and JWT using actix_web

 ### Python